N8WM/open-prison/README.md

 # prisoner-dilemma-ai
-Agent-based learning for the classic Prisoner's Dilemma
+An investigation of agent-based learning for the classic game theory thought experiment, The Prisoner's Dilemma.

 ## What is the Prisoner's Dilemma?